 Sex and Human Nature

 In fact, I would broaden that contention to say that the pivotal issue of our day is the nature of human beings.
 How fundamental is biology, and how does technology enhance and skew our given design?
+What is the role of authority, community, and religion in ethical life?
 What does dignity mean in our therapeutic culture, and how is it applied in public discourse?
 In sum, what is a person?
-Our sexuality is central here, but its more than just sexuality.
+Our sexuality is central here, but human life is more than just sexuality.